SpektraSystems/Azure-MySQL-DMS-Lab/MySQL-on-Azure/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

 1. Select the Create a resource button (+) in the upper-left corner of the portal.
 2. Select Databases > Azure Database for MySQL.
 You can also type MySQL in the search box to find the service.<br/>
 <img src="images/mysql1.jpg"/><br/>
-3. Fill out the new server details form with the following information:
+3. Fill out the new server details form with the following information:<br/>
 <img src="images/mysql2.jpg"/><br/>
 4. Select Create to provision the server.
 Provisioning can take up to 20 minutes.
 5. Select Notifications on the toolbar (the bell icon) to monitor the deployment process.